 PJ was previously with Hill Country Indoor Sports & Fitness, as one of the original team members for the last 9 years and prior with Spurs Sports & Entertainment.
 She also serves on several nonprofit boards and multiple advisory committees throughout Texas and the U.S.

-Reilly Noell, Intern Extraordinaire, is a Senior at Covenant Academy and began an internship with the Greater Austin Sports Foundation in 2019.
+Reilly Noell, Intern Extraordinaire, is an incoming freshman at Texas A&M University and began an internship with the Greater Austin Sports Foundation in 2019.
 Reilly has worked to prominently profile GASF in the Greater Austin area through her web design/development and event promotion through email marketing and social media.
 She is also active with the Board of Directors and frequently serves as a photographer at GASF events.

-Reilly plans to pursue college studies in government and economics after graduation in 2021.
+Reilly plans to double major in Finance and Society, Ethics, & Law.
 Until then, she is developing a team of volunteers to work with GASF and succeed her when she heads to college.

 Jeff Power, Official GASF Videographer, is a 4-Time Texas Associated Press Broadcaster Award Winning TV Host, Reporter, and Producer with 25 years of television experience as a sports broadcaster.